EMPLOYMENT BACKGROUND CHECKS

 These states require a specific release which we are glad to provide.

-Click on the state listed for a driving record release required by that state.
+Click on the state listed in our site map for that state for driving records release required by that state.

 In order to speed up the hiring decision process, many employers order a driving first.And since the results are instant, they can quickly decide whether or not to proceed with the hiring process.